Labour shortages ease in Germany's economy, survey shows

 On the other hand, the shortage of skilled workers remains high and many companies are having difficulty finding employees due to a classic mismatch: companies that want to hire are looking for different qualifications than those available, DIHK said in its report.

+How to revive Europe’s largest economy will be a central theme in a snap national election on Feb.
+23.

+In manufacturing in particular, the economic crisis is leaving its mark on personnel planning, Ifo’s survey showed.
+All industrial sectors are considering job cuts, with the metal industry, and car manufacturers and their suppliers, the hardest hit.

-The proportion of companies that cannot fill vacancies fell to 43% in the industrial sector from 54% last year.
+The proportion of companies that cannot fill vacancies fell to 43% in the industrial sector from 54% last year, the DIHK survey showed.

 “High energy costs, economic policy uncertainties that impact investment decisions, and intense international competition pose great challenges for companies,” said Achim Dercks, DIHK’s Deputy Chief Executive.
 “This dampens the demand for personnel and at the same time reduces labour shortages.”